4 March 2010 Case of the Week #171

 All cases are archived on our website.
 To view them sorted by number, diagnosis or category, visit our Home Page and click on the Case of the Week button on the left hand side.

 Thanks to Dr. Vladimir Osipov, Medical College of Wisconsin, Milwaukee, WI (USA), for contributing this case.
-To contribute a Case of the Week, follow the guidelines on our Case of the Week page.
+This case was reviewed in May 2020 by Dr. Jennifer Bennett, University of Chicago and Dr. Carlos Parra-Herran, University of Toronto.

 Unlike older legacy systems that do not utilize pathology-specific word processing, Orchard Pathology stores report information in discrete data fields that enhance EMR integration and simplify the process to mine data for evaluations; correlation studies; quality assurance; and regulatory, statistical, and other management reports.